santacruzml/coop/README.md

 ## To join!

-Add yourself to the [mailing list](https://groups.google.com/forum/#!forum/thesmc) and come to a meeting!
+Add yourself to the [mailing list scml-group@ucsc.edu](https://groups.google.com/a/ucsc.edu/forum/#!forum/scml-group) and come to a meeting!

 ## Meeting Schedule